 DATE OF TIME OF CHARGE: NAME OF STUDENT:

 DESCRIPTION OF CONDUCT:

-DESCRIPTION OF CONDUCT.

 VIOLATION CITATION:

 THREE OPTIONS FOR THE STUDENT:

 a.

 b.

-C.

-0.
+С.

 STUDENT SELECTS OPTION:

 MEETING/CONDUCT HEARING DATE:

 This form must be returned to the Dean of Students office within five (5) days of the date.

-S O
+STAFF OFFICER

-STAFF OFFICER (R DATE eference Student Guide, Pg.59)
+(Reference Student Guide, Pg.41)